-Aboriginal Art in Red Hands Cave – Blue Mountains Australia
+Aboriginal Rock Art in Red Hands Cave: Blue Mountains Guide

 Aboriginal communities have lived in Australia for thousands of years, long before European settlers ever considered colonising the continent.
 These Indigenous peoples thrived in various regions across Australia, including the Sydney area and the Blue Mountains.
 However, with the arrival of European settlers, Aboriginal groups were gradually displaced from Sydney, often pushed into more remote areas far from European settlements.